Suite Française (film)

 Suite Française is a 2015 war romantic drama film directed by Saul Dibb and co-written with Matt Charman.
 It is based on the second part of Irène Némirovsky's 2004 novel of the same name.
 The film stars Michelle Williams, Kristin Scott Thomas, Matthias Schoenaerts, Sam Riley, Ruth Wilson, Lambert Wilson and Margot Robbie.
-It concerns a romance between a French villager and a German soldier during the early years of the German occupation of France.
+It concerns a romance between a French villager and a German soldier during the early years of the German occupation of France during World War II.
 Suite Française was filmed on location in France and Belgium.
 It was released theatrically in the UK on 13 March 2015 and premiered in the US through Lifetime cable network on 22 May 2017.
 The film was nominated for a Primetime Emmy Award for Outstanding Music Composition.

 Plot

-In German-occupied France, Lucile Angellier (Michelle Williams) and her domineering mother-in-law Madame Angellier (Kristin Scott Thomas) await news of her husband Gaston, who was serving in the French Army.
+In German-occupied France, Lucile Angellier and her domineering mother-in-law Madame Angellier await news of her husband Gaston, who was serving in the French Army.
 While visiting tenants, Lucile and Madame Angellier escape an air raid by German Ju 87 stuka bombers.
 Following the French surrender, a regiment of German soldiers arrives, and promptly moves into the homes of the villagers.

-Wehrmacht Oberleutnant Bruno von Falk (Matthias Schoenaerts) is billeted at the Angelliers' household.
-Lucile tries to ignore Bruno but is charmed by his kind demeanor and his piano music.
+Wehrmacht Oberleutnant Bruno von Falk, a member of the German nobility, is billeted at the Angelliers' household.
+Lucile tries to ignore Bruno but is charmed by his gentlemanly demeanor and his piano music.
 He gives her a piece of the sheet music.
-Lucile later learns that her husband Gaston's unit has been imprisoned at a German labor camp.
-Elsewhere, the farmer Benoit (Sam Riley) and his wife Madeleine (Ruth Wilson) chafe under the German officer Kurt Bonnet (Tom Schilling), who harasses Madeleine.
+Lucile later learns that her husband Gaston's unit has been imprisoned at a German POW camp.
+Elsewhere, the farmer Benoit and his wife Madeleine chafe under the German officer Kurt Bonnet, who harasses Madeleine.
 Benoit, who was denied the chance to fight because of his leg wound, hides a rifle.
 As an act of resistance, he steals the German soldiers' clothes while they are bathing.

-When Lucile discovers that one of her mother-in-law's tenants Celine (Margot Robbie) is having sex with a German soldier, Celine reveals that Gaston has been having an extramarital affair and has fathered a girl named Simone.
+When Lucile discovers that one of her mother-in-law's tenants Celine is having sex with a German soldier, Celine reveals that Gaston has been having an extramarital affair and has fathered a girl named Simone.
 Angry with Madame Angellier for withholding her son's affair, Lucile allows herself to develop romantic feelings for Bruno.
 At Lucile's request, Bruno confronts Kurt over his harassment.
 Lucile's relationship with Bruno draws the hostility of many of the townfolk.